At Wimbledon, Jabeur 1st woman from Africa in pro Slam final

 Close friends, yes.
 On this day, opponents, too, with quite the setting, stage and stakes.

 Neither had been to a Grand Slam semifinal previously.
-Maria never had been past the third round in any of her 34 prior appearances at major tournaments — and she only got that far once, at Wimbledon in 2015.
+Maria never had been past the third round in any of her 34 prior majors — and she only got that far once, at Wimbledon in 2015.

-The two hang out together frequently.
-They are, to use Jabeur’s term, “barbecue buddies.”
-Jabeur knows Maria’s two daughters so well that the German referred to her as “Aunt Ons.”

-Maybe that’s why neither played displayed much in the way of emotion during the match, even after terrific points.
-Sure, Jabeur put her hands on her hips and Maria smiled sheepishly after one lively exchange with both at the net.
-And Jabeur held her left fist overhead after one particularly difficult yet effective running, twisting forehand across her body for a passing winner.
-Maria raised her right arm after going up 5-2 in the second set.

 After 17 unforced errors in the second set, Jabeur made a remarkably low total of three the rest of the way.
 Maria simply could not keep up.